Siege of Bani Walid (2012): Fighting

 On 24 October, pro-government fighters mostly from Libya Shield brigade, militia under command of the Ministry of Defence, took control of centre of the city.
 Army and militia units still faced resistance in certain parts of the town.
 The defenders had retreated from the city to the nearby valleys.

-On 25 October, Mummar Gaddafi loyalists hold out in last stand at Bani Walid, just to be scattered by the next day when pro-government forces freely roamed the city.
+On 25 October, Muammar Gaddafi loyalists hold out in last stand at Bani Walid, just to be scattered by the next day when pro-government forces freely roamed the city.

 Aftermath

 On 30 October, Libyan Minister of Defence Osama al-Juwail came into conflict with army chief-of-staff Yousef Mangoush over the control of the army over the oasis town.
 While Mangoush claimed that military operations have ceased and town is under its control, the defence minister stated that militia outside the army's command, not the army itself, are in control of Bani Walid.
 This was not the first time when Mangoush and Juwail have disagreed, with minister being strongly in favour of greater ministry, rather than military, control over the army.

 Refugees were also reportedly not allowed to return to their homes, and journalists were forbidden to enterto the city by soldiers and militiamen manning the checkpoints on the outskirts of the city, despite army promises of right of return.

 On 1 November, an AFP reporter was able to enter the town and reported heavy damage from the fighting.
 The residential area near the university, several buildings in the Gweida district and several public buildings were destroyed by fire, which was blamed by a local medic on militias from both Bani Walid and Misrata, as well as with common criminals.
 The correspondent also witnessed three separate incidents of thefts by Misratan militiamen.
 The town still remained largely empty, with only a few police and army patrols in the centre.

 On 16 December, fresh fighting breaks out in Bani Walid.
 Members of the security forces clashed with armed men in the central Dahra area of Bani Walid today, leaving three members of the armed force dead and a number of other security personnel injured.

 AFP - Armed men killed four policemen and two soldiers Sunday in separate attacks in Libya, including one in a former bastion of Moamer Kadhafi's regime that was toppled last year, security officials said.

 On October 5, 2013 Gunmen killed at least 12 Libyan soldiers in an attack on a checkpoint near the city of Bani Walid, a former stronghold of supporters of Muammar Gadhafi, security officials said on Saturday.
 The ambush happened on the road between Bani Walid and the town of Tarhouna, where the army had a checkpoint.
 They came under heavy gunfire.
 Between 12 and 15 soldiers were killed," said Ali Sheikhi, a spokesman for the army joint chief of staff.